jojomickymack/libgdx_bullet_fps01/readme.md

 There is an issue you'll notice where if you move the mouse to look around before using the WSDA controls to move yourself, for some reason you can't move anymore - I'm not sure why that happens.

+Keep in mind that this example includes support for gamepads and and on screen buttons for android.
+If you don't have a use for those, it's simple to remove, just delete the 'input' directories in android/assets and core/src/org.central - all references to it will turn red.
+Uncomment the freelook binding to the mouse in the updateMovement method in GameScreen, and it should work much better on desktop.

 The 3d capabilities of Libgdx are very nice - but there's few examples of how to use them correctly.
 Bullet is a very powerful tool for physics simulations, and it's great that libgdx includes it - I do hope that this example might help others get it up and running and create some cool
 3d games!